| Other Pages & Links Homepage About Brec's Art About Brec's Reports List of Reports E-mail Excerpts Block Island Times articlesMay

 brother Geof and his friend Melody from Bellingham, Washington, and friends

+from church.
 I spend the day putting tie-down straps on all the gear and attempting to

 organize the chaos.
 I'm concerned because the boat is much lower in the water